Legal Information and Useful Links

 New York State requires FIT to maintain and preserve certain records in order to ensure that documents (including electronic records and email) are retained for the proper administrative, legal, fiscal and historical purposes.
 The time periods for record retention vary depending on the nature of the information in a given record.
 For example, student transcripts must be maintained permanently.
 The College’s financial records must be maintained for a minimum of six years.
 But emails concerning scheduling of a meeting may be discarded immediately.
 The State's requisite retention periods are set forth in full on Schedule MI-1 at the New York State Archives.

 SUNY also has record retention and disposition rules applicable to FIT.
-If you have questions about retention requirements for your own documents, records and materials, contact OGC.
+If you have questions about retention requirements for your own documents, records and materials, contact If you have questions about retention requirements for your own documents, records and materials, contact Griselda Gonzalez, Records Management Officer.